-Become a ground source heat pump installer with Kensa’s help.
-Explore our top tips, training videos and available support to install a ground source heat pump with confidence – whether you’re upskilling, new to ground source or preparing for the low-carbon future ahead.
+Explore Kensa’s top tips and training videos to install a ground source heat pump with confidence – whether you’re new to ground source or up-skilling.

 Why install a ground source heat pump?

-Heat pumps are an important piece of the net-zero carbon puzzle as we phase out the use of fossil fuel heating, such as wet wood-burning and gas.
+Heat pumps are a key low-carbon technology as we phase out the use of fossil fuels, such as wet wood-burning and gas.

-Installing a ground source heat pump is the best way to reduce energy bills and carbon emissions associated with heating and cooling our homes.
-Free, renewable energy from the ground produces heating that’s sustainable and eco-friendly.
+Installing a ground source heat pump to harness free, renewable energy from the ground is the best way to reduce carbon emissions associated with heating and cooling our homes.

 Can I install a ground source heat pump?